If you have to buy it, get the best deal!

 The full-size 0.4oz Dermelect Cosmeceuticals Makeover Concealing Ridge Filler retails for $18.
 I found this for $11.20 at Ulta marked down from $16.
 As I do see it elsewhere for the $18 advertised value, I will use that amount for valuation.
 If you want to buy this though, get it from Ulta on sale.
 This filler promises to keep nails healthy, smooth, and glossy.
 The pink hue conceals nail imperfections while treating them with protein, vitamins, and moisture.
 My swatch spoons are still at my ex’s house.
 Although I am unsure when I will see my stuff again, I will eventually add a picture of this swatch here and into my Nail Polish Swatches Treatments, Base Coats, and Top Coats article.

 The Free People x Understated Leather Starry Eyed Travel Eye Mask retails for $40.
-Subscribers received one of three shades at random, mint, pink, light grey.
-Though I would have once again preferred grey, I am fine with the mint mask I received.
+Subscribers received one of three shades at random, mint, pink, light gray.
+Mine is gray.
 It is vegan leather.
 This might not have been the best material to make an eye mask from.
 Granted, it could be amazing, but it does not feel as soft as other eye masks I own.
 There is a removable, non-toxic cooling insert, which is the first mask I own to combine a sleeping mask with a cooling mask.
 Those are both masks I enjoy separately so I will probably enjoy that this one has both.
 The elastic strap is adjustable, which my small head appreciates.
 I really like the metallic patchwork.

 Thanks to the 1oz foil of the Dove exfoliating body polish crushed macadamia & rice milk there were 5 beauty samples in this box.
 As someone who loves beauty products the most, I appreciate the bonus item.
 I do not place value on foils, even large ones.
 FabFitFun must agree, because this freebie is not calculated into the box value.
 If they ever place a deluxe sample in a box, I place value on those.
 Granted, I used their price for product valuation even when my research found different pricing so I guess we will see.